sap license audit

 Why is a thorough compliance check necessary?
 It identifies potential issues with your SAP software usage.
 It is a proactive step toward ensuring that you adhere to your license terms, helping you avoid penalties during an official audit.

-What if my SAP software usage exceeds the terms of my license agreement?
-You must update your SAP license agreement if your usage exceeds the terms of your license agreement.
+What if my use of SAP software exceeds the terms of my license agreement?
+If your usage exceeds the terms of your license agreement, you must update your SAP license agreement.
 This adjustment ensures that your usage remains compliant and helps prevent any issues during an audit.

 How can I keep accurate records of my SAP software usage?
-Maintain detailed documentation of the types of SAP software you use, the number of users, and the frequency of your usage.
+Maintain detailed documentation of the types of SAP software you use, including the number of users and the frequency of usage.
 Update these records regularly to reflect any changes in your usage patterns.

 How often should I review my SAP software usage?
 Review your software usage regularly, ideally every quarter or semiannually.
 Frequent reviews help ensure you remain compliant with your license terms and quickly address discrepancies.